Habbie/hello-dns/auth.md

 This description is valid, but its 'node' language may be confusing.
 An alternate way to describe the process is as follows:

- 2. If the query name is 'www.ietf.org', check the store for a
+ 2. If the query name is `www.ietf.org`, check the store for a
-    'www.ietf.org' zone.
-If not found, try 'ietf.org', that is not found try
+    `www.ietf.org` zone.
+If not found, try `ietf.org`, that is not found try
-    'org', otherwise try the root zone.
+    `org`, otherwise try the root zone.
 If no zones were found, send out
     REFUSED.
- 3. Within the first zone that matched (say, 'org'), search for 'www.ietf'.
+ 3. Within the first zone that matched (say, `org`), search for `www.ietf`.
-    If that was not found, search for 'ietf' etc etc
+    If that was not found, search for `ietf` etc etc

 This is effectively the same thing but implemented on a regular key/value lookup engine.